Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 # Things Near Me

-This is a website that accesses the users location to show child and Dog friendly :
+This is a website that accesses the users location to show  Dog friendly :

 * Cafes

 * Bars/restaurants

 * Parks

-* museums

-As a Father and a Dog owner I struggle finding appropiate places that i can take my child or dog so i decided to make a website that does just that , in a eye catching a pleasing way.
+As  a Dog owner I struggle finding appropiate places that i can take my  dog so i decided to make a website that does just that , in a eye catching a pleasing way.

 ## UX

 ### This website is for:
-* Parents/Guardians

-* Familys

 * Dog owners

-* Carers

 ### What they want to achieve:
 * Learn What the website is about